apache/trafficcontrol/docs/source/api/v3/deliveryservice_requests_id_assign.rst

 Request Structure
 -----------------
 :id:       The integral, unique identifier assigned to the :term:`DSR <Delivery Service Request>`
-:assignee: The username of the user to whom the :term:`Delivery Service Request` is assigned.
+:assigneeId: The username of the user to whom the :term:`Delivery Service Request` is assigned.

 .. code-block:: http
 	:caption: Request Example